MicrosoftDocs/Viva/Viva/engage/configure-your-viva-engage-network/configure-native-mode.md

 ---
-title: "Prepare a Viva Engage network for Native Mode for Microsoft 365"
+title: "Requirements for setting up a Viva Engage network to Native Mode for Microsoft 365"
 description: "Prepare your Viva Engage network for Native Mode for Microsoft 365." f1.keywords:
 - NOCSH